Concept · article 04 of 09

 COGS — cost of goods sold — is one of the most misunderstood lines in any small-business P&L. The confusion comes from mixing it up with supply purchases.
 The rule below clarifies.

 COGS — cost of goods sold — is the materials cost of what your customers consumed today.
 For a café selling 80 cappuccinos at €0,42 COGS each, the day's COGS is 80 × €0,42 = €33,60.
-The number scales with sales, not with supply runs.
+It's a per-day total built from per-sale unit costs, so it scales with what you sell, not with your supply runs.
+Sell 80 cappuccinos and 20 sandwiches and the day's COGS sums both products' unit costs.

 COGS is a per-day total that depends on per-sale unit costs.
 If you sold 80 cappuccinos and 20 sandwiches today, the day's COGS = (80 × cappuccino COGS) + (20 × sandwich COGS).